BlissRoms-x86/manifest/README.md

 	go : packages Gapps Go with the build (when go vendor is synced) gapps : packages OpenGapps with the build (when OpenGapps vendor sources are synced) gms : packages GMS with the build (requires private repo access) none : force all extraOption flags to false.
-(Drfault Option)
+(Default Option)

 Addons : Requires "--proprietary" build to have run at least once.
 Defaults to None